a406010503/Miui_Camera/Leica_en.md

 First of all, please watch the camera's completion project and some precautions: [Click here to enter](https://github.com/a406010503/Miui_Camera/blob/main/README_en.md)<p>
-You choose to install the Leica camera of this project as if you have read all warnings on this project (including the following), Installing this item may result in "Cammy" or "Camera Lost" If you don't know what Kami is and don't know how to save bricks, we strongly advise you not to use this mod!
+You choose to install the Leica camera of this project as if you have read all warnings on this project (including the following), Installing this item may result in "boot loop" or "Camera Lost" If you don't know what boot loop is and don't know how to save bricks, we strongly advise you not to use this mod!

 By installing this module, you will be able to enjoy the exclusive Leica features of the Mi 12S series
 Included: Leica Classic, Leica Vivid Photo Style options can be turned on!
 (The default photo mode is Leica Vivid)